Apple Pomegranate Salad with Honey Balsamic Dressing

 Nutrition

-Course Dinner, Main Course, Salad, Side Dish
+Course: Dinner, Main Course, Salad, Side Dish

-Cuisine American, Greek, Italian
+Cuisine: American, Greek, Italian

-Tried this recipe?Mention @alyssa_therecipecritic or tag #therecipecritic
+Tried this recipe?Mention @alyssa_therecipecritic or tag #therecipecritic!

-Alyssa Rivers
+About Alyssa Rivers

-I am Alyssa and the blogger behind The Recipe Critic.
-I started my blog in June of 2012 as a place to share my passion for cooking.
+Welcome to my kitchen!
+I am Alyssa Rivers and the food blogger behind The Recipe Critic.
+The blog launched in 2012 as a place to share my passion for cooking.
 I love trying new things and testing them out with my family.
+Each recipe is tried and true, family-tested and approved.

-Comments
+6 Comments

 1. I love the Apple vinegar salad dressing that you get at burger king.
 The packet says that it’s made by Ken’s salad dressing.
 I have looked everywhere for it but find 10/12 other flavors.
 When you buy the apple salad from burger king they give you two packs for your salad.
 Wal-mart sells Ken’s Dressings but I can’t the apple vinegar flavor.
 I would really appreciate it if someone could get me the recipe so that I could make it and always have it on hand.
 Thanks